nunit/docs/docs/articles/nunit/extending-nunit/Engine-Extensibility.md

 Any assemblies specified in a `.addins` file will be scanned fully, looking for addins and extensions.
 Any directories specified will be browsed, first looking for any `.addins` files.
 If one or more files are found, the content of the files will direct all further browsing.
 If no such file is found, then all `.dll` files in the directory will be scanned, just as if a `.addins` file contained "*.dll."

 Assemblies are examined using Cecil, without actually loading them.
 Info is saved for actual instantiation of extensions on a just-in-time basis.

+### Installing Addins and Extensions

+In [the previous section](#loading-addins-and-extensions), we note how to use the `.addins` file to utilize an existing addin or extension.

+To install an extension or add-in, ensure that the binaries will be in a known location, and then create or update a `.addins` file to point to that location so that the assemblies will be discovered by NUnit.